tomstor82/Windows-scripts/README.md

-# Bash file for changing IP on Win10 PowerShell
+# Bash and Batch scripts mainly for manipulating IP and netmasks from bash terminal run in Microsoft PowerShell.